did:me Method Specification (v1)

 service No No Omit if empty Include only when one or more services exist.

-attestations Yes No N/A MUST have ≥1 ML-DSA-87 core signature.
+attestations Yes No N/A MUST have ≥1 ML-DSA-87 core signature, and at least threshold valid signatures overall.

-proof No No Omit if absent Optional in v1; strongly recommended for profiles requiring ZK anchoring.
+proof No No Omit if absent Optional in v1; strongly recommended for profiles requiring a JWS/P-256 proof over currentCore.

 domainVerification No No Omit if empty Optional DNS/HTTP domain-bindings.